errata-ai/LSP-vale-ls/README.md

-# LSP-vale
+# LSP-vale-ls

-This is a helper package that automatically installs and updates [`vale-ls`][1] for you.
+This is a helper package that automatically installs and updates [`vale-ls`][1] for [Sublime Text][4].
 Vale is a syntax-aware linter for prose built with speed and extensibility in mind.

 ## Requirements